 Blog Post Community Wellbeing What does 'blended' digital and face-to-face provision mean for access to services during the cost-of-living crisis?
 The cost-of-living crisis is making access to community-based wellbeing services ever more important for an increasing number of people.
 These services – from advice, advocacy and support services to leisure and cultural organisations – are critical in supporting our immediate and long-term wellbeing.
 As highlighted during the pandemic, they save lives in times of crisis. […] Read more Topics: Local government Poverty and social exclusion November 8, 2022

-Blog Post Uncategorized The role of KBOs Understanding organisations that provide evidence for policy This blog post is based on the Evidence & Policy article, ‘Knowledge brokering organisations: a new way of governing evidence’.
+Blog Post Research and Impact Understanding organisations that provide evidence for policy This blog post is based on the Evidence & Policy article, ‘Knowledge brokering organisations: a new way of governing evidence’.
 New organisations have emerged in different countries to help inform policymaking.
 Different from think tanks and academic research centres, these Knowledge Brokering Organisations (KBOs) attempt to influence policy by mobilising evidence.
-Our research examines how […] Read more November 1, 2022
+Our research examines how […] Read more Research and Impact: The role of KBOs November 1, 2022

-Blog Post Uncategorized Impact Methods National Milestones – Using evidence and expertise to tell a ‘status story’ The ‘second wave’ of Welsh Government consultation on its National Milestones ended last month.
+Blog Post Research and Impact National Milestones – Using evidence and expertise to tell a ‘status story’ The ‘second wave’ of Welsh Government consultation on its National Milestones ended last month.
 The Milestones relate to a set of National Indicators, articulated under the Well-being of Future Generations (Wales) Act 2015, which enable the measurement of progress towards the seven Well-being Goals for Wales.
-These National Milestones deliberately align with milestones operating at […] Read more October 25, 2022
+These National Milestones deliberately align with milestones operating at […] Read more Research and Impact: Impact Methods and approaches October 25, 2022

 Blog Post Tackling Inequalities Waiting for care Waiting for care arises from the mismatch between the need for care, and the capacity of NHS services to meet those needs and can lead to adverse outcomes.
 The report from the Wales Centre for Public Policy highlights how the time spent waiting for referral-to-treatment (RTT) has been increasing since before the pandemic, which further […] Read more Topics: Health inequalities October 20, 2022